 As you consider ways you can support your team in encouraging connection and developing stronger relationships in a remote environment, here are a few ideas that might help:

-Making time for social connection needs to be deliberate and with intention when you’re being conscious of developing work relationships.
-By sending out a company-wide communication, it encourages regular ‘social connection’ and you send a clear message saying you care about the wellbeing of your employees and the importance of maintaining work relationships.
+Making time for social connection needs to be deliberate and with intention when you’re conscious of developing work relationships.
+By sending out a company-wide communication, it encourages regular ‘social connection’, and you send a clear message saying you care about the well-being of your employees and the importance of maintaining work relationships.

 - Encourage phone or video over email or chat – we all know the power of an in-person conversation over an email or text.
 We all have a friend, colleague, brother or sister who insists on texting vs. ever picking up the phone!
-Because it’s easier, it’s faster and many other reasons (or excuses).
-Some things better said in person than a text or email.
+Because it’s easier, it’s faster, and many other reasons (or excuses).
+Some things are better said in person than in a text or email.
 Use discernment when communicating.
-When should a message be delivered in a video/phone call and what can be sent via email?
+When should a message be delivered in a video/phone call, and what can be sent via email?
 Under these circumstances, remember you’re trying to maintain and develop your work relationships.
-You build connections and get to know others when you take time to talk to them and that’s far easier done when picking up the phone than writing a ‘Dear Sally’ email.
+You build connections and get to know others when you take time to talk to them, and that’s far easier done when picking up the phone than writing a ‘Dear Sally’ email.

-- Consider mentoring opportunities – this one might be a bit tricky in a remote environment.
-As a leader, this is a great opportunity to partner employees together who can learn from each other and also have room to foster a meaningful work relationship.
+- Consider mentoring opportunities – this one might be tricky in a remote environment.
+As a leader, this is a great opportunity to partner with employees who can learn from each other and have room to foster a meaningful work relationship.
 Depending on how you choose to coordinate this, what opportunities can you add an element of ‘fun’ where your employees can get to know each other more personally?
-Think of icebreakers, activities that can help them get to know one another outside of the workplace.
+Think of icebreakers, activities that can help them get to know one another outside the workplace.

-All of these suggestions take time, effort and yes energy.
-With family commitments, blurred lines of work and home life, it’s easy to deprioritize your work relationships.
-One less person to talk to or schedule a Zoom call you might think.
+All of these suggestions take time, effort and, yes, energy.
+With family commitments and blurred lines between work and home life, it’s easy to deprioritize your work relationships.
+One less person to talk to or schedule a Zoom call, you might think.

 Do you schedule time regularly to connect with your colleagues?
-What’s changed if anything since COVID with the people you work with?
+What’s changed since COVID with the people you work with?
 Let me know in the comments below!